Nasser Al Saeed: Disappearance and aftermath

 During his visit to Beirut for interviews with Arab and Western media, Al Saeed was abducted in the Hamra district of Beirut by Saudi agents on 17 December 1979.
 Just before his kidnapping in an interview with Ad Dustur Al Saeed praised those who seized Great Mosque in Mecca in November 1979.
 He described the seizure as a revolution that was the result of newly emerging controversies in Saudi Arabia.
 He added that the incident was organized by the opposition forces and carried out by military officials and tribesmen.
 He added that each revolutionary Muslim had a right to capture the Ka'ba as Muhammad did in order to satisfy his conscience.

-In the kidnapping of Al Saeed Abu al Zaim, one of the Fatah movement's senior figures, helped Saudi agents.
-The mediator of this collaboration was the Fatah leader Yasser Arafat who was paid by the Saudi authorities for it.
+In the kidnapping of Al Saeed Abu al Zaim, one of the PLO's senior figures, helped Saudi agents.
+The mediator of this collaboration was the PLO leader Yasser Arafat who was paid by the Saudi authorities for it.
 Madawi Al Rashid argued in 2018 that Ali Shaher, Saudi ambassador to Lebanon, also assisted the capture of Al Saeed.

 Al Saeed was taken to his native country by the agents, and his fate has been unknown since then.
 Based on the Arab media reports Ghassan Salamé states that Al Saeed was executed immediately after he was brought to Saudi Arabia.
 Saudi Arabia denied any role in his disappearance.